meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 ## Metatranscriptomic analysis

-Unigenes catalog was downloaded from ZENODO archive (available under https://doi.org/10.5281/zenodo.8376850 DOI link): `bash Downloading_metaT_rawdata.sh`
+Unigenes catalog as well as taxonomic and functional annotations were downloaded from ZENODO archive (available under https://doi.org/10.5281/zenodo.8376850 DOI link): `bash Downloading_metaT_rawdata.sh`

-* This script downloads unigenes table and taxonomy table: respectively *main_table.mapping.unique.read_per_kb.noHuman.noConta.noMetazoa.annot.tsv* and *table_taxonomy.perUnigene.allUnigenes.tsv*.
+* This script downloads unigenes table (with functional annotations) and taxonomy table: respectively *main_table.mapping.unique.read_per_kb.noHuman.noConta.noMetazoa.annot.tsv* and *table_taxonomy.perUnigene.allUnigenes.tsv*.

+The generation of these files (i.e. taxonomy and functional annotations) are described below.

 Metadata file as well as KO id definition table must be placed in *rawdata/* directory.